inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 I'm burnt around e edges,
 But I'm tender in e middle.
 		-- Adrian Belew
-I'm very good at integral and differential calculus,
+I'm very good at  and differential calculus,
 I know e scientific names of beings animalculous;
 In short, in matters vegetable, animal, and mineral,
 I am e very model of a modern Major-General.